Kafka Vehicle Tutorial

 }

-Revisiting “VehiclesIngestingAgent
+Revisiting “VehiclesIngestingAgent“

-Since we’ve established the existence of distributed VehicleAgents
+Since we’ve established the existence of distributed VehicleAgents, we should now update our KafkaIngestingPatch to relay messages to them:

 # server.recon